eriknyquist/librxvm/README.rst

 and ``match_size`` is populated with a positive integer representing the match size (number of characters).
 If no match is found, then ``match_end`` is set to 0, and ``fp`` remains positioned at EOF.

+This function uses an implementation of the Boyer-Moore-Horspool (BMH) algorithm to search the file for a pattern, and can be extremely fast.
+Because the BMH algorithm only works with fixed strings, this function uses a special heuristic to identify subtrings of fixed literal characters in your expression, and uses the fast BMH algorithm to search for these smaller substrings.
+If one is found, the virtual machine is invoked (needed to match a regular expression, but slower).

+This means the type of expression you write can significantly affect the speed of the ``rxvm_search`` function.
+Specifically, **longer** strings means **faster** matching.

 **Return value**